hybridly/hybridly/docs/guide/pages-and-layouts.md

 </template>
 ```

 In the example above, the `resources/views/layouts/main.vue` layout will be used.
-If the name of the layout is omitted, the `layouts/default.vue` will be used instead.
+If the name of the layout is omitted, `layouts/default.vue` will be used instead.
 So if you only have one layout, you can use the following:

 ```vue
 <template layout>